cuustard/uni/SCC.111.md

 }
 ```

-Program Flow: 'counter' controls the flow round a loop linked to the keyword 'while'.
+Program Flow: 'counter' controls the flow around a loop linked to the keyword 'while'.
 This is a logical test < or less than which is either true or false.

 ### Variables Types